 Once you select your preferred blogging platform, you’ll need to choose a hosting platform.
 A blog, like other types of websites, requires a host.
 This essentially stores websites on a server under a unique address so that visitors can easily reach them.

-On some blogging platforms, hosting is already included, so you won’t need to find a separate web host.
+On some blogging platforms, hosting is already included, so you won’t need to find a separate web host when setting up your blog.
 In that case, you can skip this step and move to Step 3.

 With other website builders, such as WordPress, you will need to find and pay for a separate web hosting platform.
 Some popular options include: